SebastianClaesson/sebastianclaesson.github.io/_posts/2022-08-11-AzureFunctions.md

 When the runtime is running a sync cycle, it will try and parse my settings that is prefixed with "StorageQueueConnection" and followed by two underscores.
 In my case, it will try to connect to my Azure Storage Account Queue endpoint using the Function app managed identity.

-_In order for this to work, you'll have to make sure that the managed identity has at least the Storage Queue Data Contributor role._
+> In order for this to work, you'll have to make sure that the managed identity has at least the Storage Queue Data Contributor role.
+{: .prompt-info }

 The configuration for the Azure Storage Account Queue settings can be set in the host.json file for the Function app.
 For our Function app, we'll use the following configuration: